EventStacks/website/pages/posts/automated-utopia-typescript.md

 It is hard for the consumer of the library to know exactly which versions represent which API versions.
 So some kind of compatibility matrix would be great to have...
 Not sure how that would be achievable :thinking:

 The same goes for the commit messages, could be better to describe exactly which API changes they reflect.
 As you can see on the video, it only describes what triggered the change, either the template or the AsyncAPI document, which is not very informative - but maybe they don't need to be :thinking:

-Gotta say, this automated utopia really pushes my skills to the limits, but what a learning experience.

 > Photo by <a href="https://unsplash.com/@iswanto?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Iswanto Arif</a> on <a href="https://unsplash.com/s/photos/beach-sitting?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>